 - Your choice of excess - Having a range of excess options can help lower your upfront premium, but you’ll need to pick an amount you’re comfortable paying if you ever had to make a claim.

 - Optional extras - There’s no point in paying top dollar for a policy that doesn’t even cover the things you really need.
 So instead, you might be better off getting onto a low cost policy and adding on the extras you want covered.

 - Other perks - And with a comprehensive car insurance policy, there are a few other perks you might want to consider.
 This could include things like roadside assistance, hire car cover and the option to remove the excess on windscreen claims for an extra premium.

 Step Two: Take out your new policy

-If you find a better deal at a cheaper price, obtain a quote to show your existing insurer to see if they are willing to price match.
-If they’re not willing to match the quote or offer an even better discount, then get ready to switch insurers.
+If you find a better deal at a cheaper price, obtain a quote to show your existing insurance provider to see if they are willing to price match.
+If they’re not willing to match the quote or offer an even better discount, then get ready to switch providers.

-When switching insurers, you want to make sure that you don’t have any insurance gap between the time you get the new policy and cancel the old one.
+When switching insurance companies, you want to make sure that you don’t have any insurance gap between the time you get the new policy and cancel the old one.

 Make sure that you have a copy of the new policy in writing confirming the date of covering before you move onto the next step which is...

 Step Three: Cancelling your current car insurance policy